allisonmorgan/networks-project/README.md

 ### Contents

- - epidemiological/epidemic : the epidemic models
+ - epidemic : the epidemic models